lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

       - home
 ```

-Which shows that we are using the pulseaudio flag and a wrapper.
+Which shows that we are using the pulseaudio plug and a wrapper.
 [The wrapper](https://github.com/canonical-system-enablement/pulseaudio-example/blob/master/overlay/bin/client-wrapper)
 sets the expected variables: